shaack/cm-pgn/README.md

 in `src/cm-pgn/parser/` is generated from the grammar file `src/grammar/pgn.pegjs`.

 To recreate the parser after modification of `src/grammar/pgn.pegjs`, run `bin/generate-parser.sh`.

-### Future development

-With ".toString()" we already have the function to produce PGNs.
-There are missing some convenience functions like "move()" and "addVariation()" to create the structure of a PGN.
-For me, it is important to make the API most similar to chess.js, because everyone knows chess.js.
-Another important thing is to just implement things which are _really_ needed, trying to keep the code small and easy.

 ## Testing